ckoehler99/mac-setup/README.md

 ## Usage:

 -   `brewConfig.sh` Installs and updates HomeBrew and tools.
--   `OSConfig.sh` Tweaks OS sittings to how I like them.
+-   `osConfig.sh` Tweaks OS sittings to how I like them.